Guidance for e-commerce, marketing and SaaS directors, managers, analysts and specialists.

 We know what others think and say about conversion optimization.
 We know why sometimes they shouldn’t.

-Myth: A quick route to conversion optimization is to adopt the industry’s well-defined best practices.
+Myth: A quick route to conversion rate optimization is to adopt the industry’s well-defined best practices.

 Fact: If there is one phrase that makes us slam doors and throw expensive cell phones to the ground, it is “best practices.”
 If you see this, hear this, experience it in any way shape or form when applying any variation of a conversion optimization methodology, run for the hills.